AleDurand/Mean/README.md

 ## Execute the following command to install the dependencies:

 	npm install

-## Execute the following command to run the app:

-	node server.js

-## Important

 By default, node will not monitor for file changes after your server has been started.
 This means you’d have to shut down and start the server every time you made a file change.